Atlantic 10

 🔎 Key Insight: Scheduling Is a Conference Responsibility

 The data demonstrates that for most Atlantic 10 programs, non-conference scheduling determines the ceiling and floor for the entire season.
 Teams that entered January in strong NET positions generally maintained or built on that standing.
 Teams that entered January in weak positions rarely recovered enough to change their tournament narrative.
-This is not a coaching problem — it's a scheduling information problem.
+This is not a coaching problem.
+It is a scheduling information problem.
 Project Trey addresses it directly by providing every member institution access to analytics-driven scheduling intelligence before contracts are signed.

 💰 The Revenue Math

-Each NCAA Tournament unit is worth approximately $362,000 per year for six years to the conference pool.
-A single additional at-large bid generates roughly $2.1 million in total unit revenue distributed across member institutions.
-The entire cost of a conference-level analytics and scheduling intelligence initiative is a fraction of that figure — meaning the program pays for itself the moment it influences a single selection outcome.
+Each NCAA Tournament unit is worth approximately ~$2 million over a six-year distribution cycle to the conference pool.
+The entire cost of a conference-level analytics and scheduling intelligence initiative is a fraction of that figure, meaning the program pays for itself the moment it influences a single selection outcome.
 This is not an expense.
 It is an investment with a measurable return.

 Explore the Analytics Platform →